aiskakov28/jeli_ai/README.md

 ## Overview

 Jeli.ai is your AI-powered assistant for managing LinkedIn and professional outreach.
 Save time, build meaningful connections, and let Jeli automate the tedious parts of your networking workflow.
-Simply focus on the conversations that matter — Jeli takes care of the rest.
+Simply focus on the conversations that matter; Jeli takes care of the rest.

 ---